Microsoft-Web/WebCampTrainingKit/HOL/AspNetApiSpa/README.md

 	_Selecting the Web API Controller Class template_

 	> **Note:** **ASP.NET Scaffolding** is a code generation framework for ASP.NET Web applications.
-Visual Studio 2015 includes pre-installed code generators for ASP.NET 5 projects.
+Visual Studio 2015 includes pre-installed code generators for ASP.NET Core projects.
 You should use scaffolding in your project when you want to quickly add code that interacts with data models in order to reduce the amount of time required to develop standard data operations.

 	> The scaffolding process also ensures that all the required dependencies are installed in the project.
 For example, if you start with an empty ASP.NET project and then use scaffolding to add a MVC 6 API controller, the required NuGet packages and references are added to your project automatically.